baby636/arena/README.md

 10 		Solo		Savage		200
 ```

-### MetaMask settings.
-MetaMask does not fully support ERC155 yet.
+_MetaMask does not fully support ERC155 yet.
 You may see "Unable to load Balance".
 It is because "balanceOfBatch" is not implemented, I guess.
 You may not be able to send ERC115 NFTs with MetaMask.
+You need to interact with a contract._

+MetaMask settings:

 _import token_